Editor's Note: This story originally appeared on Living on the Cheap.

 “No way,” says Gill, a retired human resources consultant from Trappe, Pennsylvania.
 “Maybe that’s how they think they’ll emerge from bankruptcy, but it’s no way to treat customers.”

-But as of now, no other major car rental company does this.
+But Living on the Cheap research found no other major car rental company that does this.
 Gill bypassed the company’s reservation center and called the car rental location directly, avoiding the fee.

 Hotels are also getting creative with their new fees.
-Bob Bacheler stayed at a convention hotel in Orlando, Florida, recently.
+Bob Bacheler stayed at a convention hotel in Orlando recently.
 After breakfast, his server handed him and his wife a bill with a 10% “service fee” on top of an automatic 18% gratuity.

 “I am used to gratuities for larger parties, but two people?” says Bacheler, managing director for Flying Angels, a medical travel service.
 “I still do not know what the 10% service fee for the meal was for.
 Just a fee the hotel made up?”